-The benefit for human health resulting from measures from the Appendix Exemptions is obvious.
-Namely. the identification and placing on the market of exempted products with the potential for very low exposure of users in concerned sectors.
-This would lead to low risks.
-The delta in benefit would be positive, but it is not possible at the moment to quantify it.
+An obvious qualitative benefit for human health resulting from measures from the Appendix Exemptions can be recognised, though.
+Namely, the identification and placing on the market of exempted products with the potential for very low exposure of users in concerned sectors.
+This would lead to a further reduction in residual risks.
+Undoubtedly, the delta in benefit would be positive, but it is not possible at the moment to quantify it.